gutschilla/elixir-pdf-generator/README.md

 # Documentation

-For more info, read the [docs on hex](http://hexdocs.pm/pdf_generator) or issue `h PdfGenerator` in your iex shell.
+For more info, read the [docs on hex](http://hexdocs.pm/pdf_generator) or issue `h PdfGenerator.generate` in your iex shell.

 # Known issues